adityajn105/Black-Friday/Readme.md

 4. Worked with XGBoost, performed hyper-parameter optimization using hyperopt.
 5. This time XGBoost gives RMSE = 2841

 > Lets try feature engineering to create some useful features.
-If possible perform stacking also.

 ## Approach 3
 1. Perform Numerical Encoding of all String Features
 2. One hot encode only city variable because it has less cardinality.
 3. Replace Null product categories with 0.
-4.
+4. Remove samples with purchase that lies in outliers, consider only upto 99.5 percentile.
+5. Keep User_ID, Product_ID and label encode them.
+Replace new Product_ID in test data with -1
+6. Find best hyperparameters with hyperopt for xgboost and then train it.
+7. This time XGBoost gives RMSE = 2516

+>

+## Approach 4